The power of music

 Not always a background music is necessary, indeed, there are moments of training in which the music is inadvisable, harmful and even counterproductive:

-- When we do something dangerous – If we are not sure what we are doing, it is better to avoid the use of emotional alterers, especially, when we practice exercises that involve risks to our safety (acrobatics, sparring, use of weapons, etc.)
+- When we do something dangerous – If we are not sure about what we are doing, it is better to avoid the use of emotional alterers, especially, when we practice exercises that involve risks to our safety (extreme acrobatics, certain types of sparring sessions, use of real martial weapons, etc.)

-- When we need maximum concentration – If we have to perform complex activities, in most cases the best results can be obtained only through silence (eg. executing a new technique, a difficult exercise, during an explanation, during the study, etc.)
+- When we need maximum concentration – When we have to perform the most complex activities, in most cases the best results can be obtained only through silence (eg. executing a new technique, a difficult exercise, during an explanation, during the study, etc.)

 - When we perform sensory training – Unless the exercise requires it (eg. in terms of disturbance), when we train the senses (especially the hearing) is completely wrong to leave music even at a low volume level

-- Music does not have to become a constant in our training – The use of music is a good thing when it helps us to train better, it becomes a limit if we arrive at the point of not being able to train without it
+- Music does not have to become a constant in our training – Its use is a good thing when it helps us to train better, it becomes a limit if we arrive at the point of not being able to train without it

-- Let’s avoid headphones – In 90% of cases it’s wrong to wear headphones, they do not allow us to listen to the noises of the environment (a crucial ability), our breathing and our heartbeat (very deleterious)
+- Headphones should be avoided – In 90% of cases it is wrong to wear headphones, they do not allow us to listen to the noises of the environment (a crucial ability), our breathing and our heartbeat (very deleterious); in addition to this, they could be dangerous as jewels, ornaments, etc. (read How to train without risks)

 Go beyond the music

-Not all people perceive the sensory stimuli in the same way (we’ll talk more in detail later):
+Not all people perceive the sensory stimuli in the same way (we will talk more in detail about this):

 - Some perceive the sound in a tactile way (vibrations, shivers, pulsations, etc.)